-Description Implements a general interface for model-based estimations for a wide variety of models (see list of supported models using the function 'insight::supported_models()'), used in the computation of marginal means, contrast analysis and predictions.
+Description Implements a general interface for model-based estimations for a wide variety of models, used in the computation of marginal means, contrast analysis and predictions.
+For a list of supported models, see 'insight::supported_models()'.

 License GPL-3

 URL https://easystats.github.io/modelbased/